 Looking at any light can make stargazing much more difficult.
 Even the light from your phone can make your eyes less likely to see deeper into the universe.
 Your best bet for the best stargazing is to avoid all light altogether for 5-10 minutes and then look at the stars.
 This means no phones, flashlights, car lights or even illuminating watches.
 You want your eyes to see the night sky in full glory, and even one quick flash of light can take up to 10 minutes to reverse.
 The moon will also have an adverse effect on how well you can see the heavens above; so before you go, look at a moon chart and pick a night with a new moon.
 This will give you the best chance to see all the stars visible in our corner of the world.

 One of the most-popular stargazing activities is watching meteor showers overhead.
 While news media will report amazing numbers of meteors crossing the sky during peak hours, the numbers they use are based on places with zero light pollution.
-Heading up to places on Mount Rainier will help you see the gloriousness of a meteor shower.
-A full list of the meteor showers and other astrological events for 2016 can be found in publications like Sky and Telescope Magazine.
+Heading up to places on Mount Rainier will help you see the glory of a meteor shower.

 Once your eyes have adjusted, try to remember any schooling you received about constellations and planets.
 The most commonly recognized (and most important) constellation is the Big Dipper, which helps stargazers locate the north star.
 Other easily recognizable constellations are Orion and the rotating “W” of Cassiopeia.
 Planets can easily be seen once you know what to look for, with Venus, Jupiter and Mars being the most recognized.
 Using your apps and studying the night sky will turn a glance upward into a new view of the universe above — and around — us.